George H.W. Bush Yelled At Me For Making Him Look Bad On TV

-The level of intensity went up in our two boats, but it's not like we could move any faster and have a prayer of the president catching anything.
+The level of emotional intensity went up in our two boats, but it's not like we could actually move any faster and have a prayer of the president catching anything.
 My 3PM deadline arrived, and my cute little shot of President Bush and his cute little fish, hahahaha, was all I had to show for my 10 hours on the water.
-He got to keep fishing, but I waved my good-byes and took off for shore.
+He was going to keep fishing, but I waved my good-byes and took off for shore.

 My client was Newman Communications, and their Senior VP Andy Newman was anxiously waiting for me back at the dock.
 "How'd it go???"
 It was a loaded question, asked as much for his longtime client, the Florida Keys Chamber of Commerce, as it was for Miami TV and Newman PR.
-"I have a GREAT shot of the president..." -- Andy starts to grin -- "...with this teeny little fish....." -- the blood drains from Andy's face -- "but it LOOKS great.
+"I have a GREAT shot of the president..."
+I start to tell him, and Andy starts to grin -- "...with this teeny little fish....." -- as the blood now drains from Andy's face -- "but it LOOKS great.
 The water was perfect, and everybody looked like they were having fun.
 I guarantee you that every one of these stations is going to run this clip more than once."

 As soon as we were back at the shop and Andy saw it, he agreed.
 Catching a grown-up fish would have been better for everyone, but there was no chance that anyone would pass on this story.

 And that's just how it happened.
-Every station we sent it to ran it.
+Every station we sent it to ran it at both 5 and 6.
 Ten hours on the water and another hour in the edit suite is a nice day at the office, especially when it turns out so well.